-Brandon Lane is serving with the US military and stationed on duty in Texas.
+Brandon Lane is serving with the US military and stationed in Texas.
 He becomes suspicious at the fact they are being trained to deal with domestic operations and at seeing foreign soldiers from the UN conferring with his commanding officer.
-Satellites then fire a series of EMP attacks that cut all power and kill all electronic instruments across the US.
+Satellites then fire a series of EMP attacks that cut power and kill all electronic instruments across the US.
 With suspicious swiftness, the UN establishes martial law and take control of the government.
 Brandon’s commanding officer orders them to deploy to disarm the civilian populace of their guns.
 Brandon rebels against these orders only for the UN troops to turn and shoot the rest of his unit.
 Fleeing with a tape that contains evidence that this was all engineered by enemy foreign powers, Brandon takes refuge with his ex Penny on her family’s ranch as the invading troops come after him, determined to stop the tape from getting out.

-The film ticks off all the boxes associated with lunatic conspiracy theories – soldiers are deployed domestically where the first thing they are ordered to do is confiscate the populace’s guns; the United Nations is seen as a sinister agency that has orchestrated the coup of the US government on behalf of foreign powers (which are strongly suggested as being Russian and Chinese); terms are bandied about like ‘Crisis Actor’ (the belief there exists a body of actors who are hired to play the roles of the grieving at false flag shooting incidents); the One World Government (the agency that Christianity conspiracy theorists believe the Anti-Christ is trying to establish); and the Texas Secession.
+The film ticks off all the boxes associated with lunatic conspiracy theories – soldiers are deployed domestically where the first thing they are ordered to do is confiscate the populace’s guns; the United Nations is seen as a sinister agency that has orchestrated the coup of the US government on behalf of foreign powers (which are strongly suggested as being Russian and Chinese); terms are bandied about like ‘Crisis Actor’ (the belief that there exists a body of actors who are hired to play the roles of the grieving at false flag shooting incidents); the One World Government (the agency that Christian conspiracy theorists believe the Anti-Christ is trying to establish); and the Texas Secession.
 People even start to get into the GMO food debate.

 It should be noted that what we have here is exactly the fantasies that play out through the heads of people like Cliven Bundy, the audience for Fox News and those who unquestioningly support Alex Jones and Donald Trump – that a liberal government that has bent far too much to the dictates of the UN is wanting to take away the ordinary man’s guns and override the Second Amendment.

-Indeed, Mike Norris seems to have construed Amerigeddon as a conscious take on his father’s Invasion U.S.A., although this never gets much beyond its characters acting as mouthpieces to actually let its action element kick in.
-It may be an understatement to say that it is not exactly a credible film – it has the weird belief that an entire heavily-armed invasion force can be held back by half-a-dozen people on a farm and their guns with a single tape recording as evidence.
+Indeed, Mike Norris seems to have construed Amerigeddon as a conscious take on his father’s Invasion U.S.A., although this film never gets much beyond its characters acting as mouthpieces to actually let its action element kick in.
+It may be an understatement to say that it is not exactly a credible film – it has the weird belief that an entire heavily-armed invasion force can be held back by half-a-dozen people on a farm and their guns and stopped with a single tape recording as evidence.

 There are less characters in the film than there are actors that have been written as mouthpieces for viewpoints.
 India Eisley pouts to her father (Carey Scott): “Dad, why do you waste your time with that fascist conspiracy nut?”
 Said fascist conspiracy nut later calls Carey Scott with greeting: “How’s my favourite liberal senator?”
 Do people actually talk like that in the real world, you keep wondering.
 (The only thing that Norris never digs a knife in about is the fact that Eisley also leads a campus women’s rights crusade).